unicam-complex-system/camera-security-system-monorepo/README.md

 # Architecture
 The CSS is mainly composed of three 5 components:
-    1. Frontend: It is the UI that enables the user to view and use the project in the browser.
+    1. Frontend: It is the UI that enables the user to view and use the project in the browser. <br />
-    2. Backend: It is responsible for authentication, logging detection events, and establish       communication between the frontend and the media server to access the IP Cameras.
+    2. Backend: It is responsible for authentication, logging detection events, and establish       communication between the frontend and the media server to access the IP Cameras. <br />
     3. Media Server: It is responsible for delivering the camera streams from the IP Cameras to the frontend.
-We have used [OpenVidu](openvidu.io/) for implementing the media server.
+We have used [OpenVidu](openvidu.io/) for implementing the media server. <br />
-    4. Machine learning: It is responsible for analyzing the camera streams and check if an object is detected.
+    4. Machine learning: It is responsible for analyzing the camera streams and check if an object is detected. <br />
-    5. IPCameras: These are the cameras that captures videos of the surrounding.
+    5. IPCameras: These are the cameras that captures videos of the surrounding.<br />

 In order to successfully run the full project components in your local machine, launch the components in the following order:
-    1. Install your IP Cameras in the areas desired and connect it to the network.
+    1. Install your IP Cameras in the areas desired and connect it to the network. <br />
-    2. Run the media server.
+    2. Run the media server.  <br />
-    3. Run the backend.
+    3. Run the backend. <br />
-    4. Run the frontend.
+    4. Run the frontend. <br />
-    5. Run the machine learning component.
+    5. Run the machine learning component. <br />

 Below, you will get full details on how to run each component.